apache/apisix/docs/en/latest/ssl-protocol.md

 Use the `ssl_protocols` field in the `ssl` resource to dynamically specify different TLS protocol versions for each SNI.

-* Specify that the `test.com` domain uses the TLSv1.2 and TLSv1.3 protocol versions:
+* Specify the `test.com` domain uses the TLSv1.2 and TLSv1.3.

 ```bash
 {